-Are the programmes / projects undertaken through in-house team/own foundation/external NGO/ government structures/any other organization?
+Are the programmes / projects undertaken through inhouse team/own foundation/external NGO/government structures/any other organization?

-Our CSR projects are mostly designed as longterm collaborative projects keeping in mind priorities mentioned in Schedule VII of the CSR Act, 2013 and the Sustainable Development Goals.
-They are implemented through delivery mechanisms comprising of employees, local bodies, non-governmental organisations, notfor-profit entities and government institutions etc. The interventions are carried out in tandem with local Government bodies to meet the social mandate for the earmarked communities.
-The execution of the programs under the thematic heads Education, Healthcare, Rural Transformation, Environment and Sanitation are carried out with the support from development sector organisations and institutions apart from implementation through respective CSR teams.
-Employee volunteering also acts as a critical implementing arm across for the earmarked communities.
+Our CSR projects are mostly designed as long-term collaborative projects keeping in mind priorities mentioned in Schedule VII of the CSR Act, 2013 and the Sustainable Development Goals.
+They are implemented through delivery mechanisms comprising of employees, local bodies, nongovernmental organisations, not-for-profit entities and government institutions etc. The interventions are carried out in tandem with local Government bodies to meet the social mandate for the earmarked communities.
+The execution of the programs under the thematic heads Education, Healthcare, Rural Transformation, Environment and Sanitation are carried out with the support from development sector organizations and institutions apart from implementation through respective CSR teams.
+Employee volunteering also acts as a critical implementing arm.